PowerMizzou - Mizzou Hoops Season Prediction

 At South Carolina: The Gamecocks are going to be somewhere in that fat middle of the SEC.
 I think Missouri is a better team.
 But going on the road against Frank Martin's team, we think they drop this one.
 Record: 12-9, 2-6

 At Texas A&M: I'm really picking these last two games as a tandem.
 I think Mizzou wins one, but not both.
-Since I picked them to lose in Columbia, I'll take them to win in College Station.
+Since I picked them to lose at South Carolina, I'll take them to win in College Station.
 Record: 13-9, 3-6

 Vs Arkansas: Another swing game.
 Eric Musselman has made over the Razorback roster with transfers.
 The home team tends to win games in this series.
 Give the Tigers the nod.
 Record: 14-9, 4-6